Frequently Asked Questions

 The CTA requires the university to assess all eligible students in order for us to participate in this program.
 For a waiver due to disability, the disability must be documented and the CTA must be unable to accommodate the disability for a waiver to be granted.
 Please contact the U-Pass office directly at firstname.lastname@example.org.

 U-Passes are distributed at the beginning of each semester or quarter.
-If you register early enough, normally three weeks before the start of the semester/quarter, then we will be able to have a pre-printed U-Pass available for you during distribution.
+If you register and have your student ID picture taken early enough, normally three weeks before the start of the semester/quarter, then we will be able to have a pre-printed U-Pass available for you during distribution.

 U-Pass allows for unlimited use on all CTA trains and bus lines.
 A student cannot reuse their pass for 10-15 minutes on the same bus or train.